pganalyze/pg_query/README.md

 Due to compiling parts of PostgreSQL, installation might take a while on slower systems.
 Expect up to 5 minutes.

-For some reason download `libpg_query-xx.tar.gz` from https://codeload.github.com/lfittl/libpg_query/tar.gz/ is very slow(Download from China), we can pre-download this file to `/tmp/`, then use `--with-pg_query-workdir=/tmp/` to compile it without downloading.
+For some reason download `libpg_query-xx.tar.gz` from https://codeload.github.com/lfittl/libpg_query/tar.gz/ is very slow when downloading from China. we can pre-download this file to `/tmp/`, then use `--with-pg_query-workdir=/tmp/` to compile it without downloading.

 ```